 The giving of non-fear (abhaya-dāna).
 This means acting in such a way that other beings do not have any cause to fear oneself.
-This is another name for the practise of loving kindness (mettā) and is based upon good moral conduct (sīla).
+This is another name for the practice of loving-kindness (mettā) and is based upon good moral conduct (sīla).

-Sila (Moral Conduct, Precepts) [17]
+Sīla (Moral Conduct, Precepts)16

 The Five Sīla have been mentioned above.
-The Eight Sila will be dealt with in connection with the Uposatha day (below).
-Besides these lists of precepts which are guides to good conduct, one should study those discourses of the Buddha, like the Sigālovāda (The Exhortation to Sigāla-see Everyman's Ethics, Wheel 14) in which he has given the principles which will conduce to a harmonious society.
-This must be founded upon wholesome mental states in the individual and for this the following practises are essential.
+The Eight Sīla will be dealt with in connection with the Uposatha day (below).
+Besides these lists of precepts which are guides to good conduct, one should study those discourses of the Buddha, like the Sigālovāda17 in which he has given the principles which will conduce to a harmonious society.
+This must be founded upon wholesome mental states in the individual and for this the following practices are essential.

+Bhāvanā

-Bhāvanā (Development or cultivation of the mind)
+(Development or cultivation of the mind)

-The four Divine Abidings: Loving Kindness, compassion, joy-with-others, and equanimity, bring two blessings: harmony within and peace with other people.
-Their importance in Buddhist practise cannot be overemphasised.
+The four divine abidings: loving-kindness, compassion, joy-with-others, and equanimity, bring two blessings: harmony within and peace with other people.
+Their importance in Buddhist practice cannot be over-emphasized.
 They are the educators of the heart or emotions and from a Buddhist point of view it will be better to be gentle and non-aggressive though lacking intellectual knowledge of Dhamma.
-Such a person shows that he has been tamed by the Dhamma of non-harming, but mere knowledge of the Dhamma divorced from practise makes only for conceit and an increase of views (dițțhi).
+Such a person shows that he has been tamed by the Dhamma of non-harming, but mere knowledge of the Dhamma divorced from practice makes only for conceit and an increase of views (ditth).